 If we refuse to provide you with access to your personal information, we will notify you in writing of the reasons for the refusal and the process for escalation regarding this refusal.

 If we refuse to correct your personal information, we will notify you in writing of the reasons detailing our refusal to correct the information and the process for escalation regarding this refusal.
 Should we refuse you may ask us to place with the information a statement that the information is inaccurate, incomplete, out-of-date, irrelevant or misleading and we will take such reasonable steps under the circumstances to associate the statement with your information.
 If you wish to exercise your rights of correction you should contact our Privacy Officer for an application form.
-We will not charge you for making the request to correct your information or associating a statement.
+We will not charge you for making the request to correct your information, correcting the information, or associating a statement.